Junaid-Ahmed94/SNLP-Fact-Checker/README.md

   <br />3- pandas

 ### Run:
 To run this project, Simply execute Fact_Checker.py file.
 And pass the given **test.tsv** file.
+(Do update the Test file path in code)

 ### Procedure:
 1. NER on Fetched Data